-Causes of this condition range from traumatic injuries and overuse (training and exercising too hard) to arthritis and diseases.
+Causes of this condition range from traumatic injuries and overuse (training and exercising too hard) to age related wear & tear.

 - Traumatic injuries.
 If you have sustained an injury to the ligaments of your knee after an accident, the body’s natural reaction is to produce protective fluids.
 Common examples of traumatic injuries that result to the fluid accumulation are ligament tear, broken bones, and meniscus tear.